-Students seeking an internship must file an application form (vu username and password required) and submit a resume, job description, and essay detailing the reasons for interning.
-The application procedure is completed online through the Internship website.
+Students seeking an internship must file an application form and complete the internship agreement, and submit a résumé, job description, and essay detailing the reasons for interning.
+The application procedure is completed online through the Internship Web site.

 Monetary compensation for an internship does not affect eligibility to receive academic credit.
 A student may receive both monetary compensation and academic credit for an internship.

 To earn academic credit for an internship, a student agrees to complete the following requirements:

 The site supervisor must complete the Employer Evaluation, available below, of the student intern and return it to our office.
 Write recommendations, if appropriate.
 Ask interns to discuss their experience with your organization.
 Identify improvements to your internship program and make revisions.

 Interns will complete an Intern Evaluation Report to help ascertain the effectiveness of the experience including assessment of the workload, quality of supervision, extent of professional development and the overall quality of the internship from the student’s perspective.

 Internships during the fall and spring semesters are included in the regular semester tuition.
 The tuition for a 3-credit summer internship course is $1,077 plus a $15 fee for a total of $1,092.

 Internships are graded on a satisfactory/unsatisfactory (S/U) basis.
 Internship credits count toward graduation, but are not included in the calculation of the student’s overall GPA.
 The academic internship will appear on a student’s transcript under the academic department awarding credit.

 Internships must be at least 150 work hours in length to earn three (3) credits.
 To earn an additional three (3) credits, the student would need to complete an additional 150 work hours and register for additional credit.
 In all cases, the employer must verify the number of hours worked.